taylorbcraft/Godwit_flyway_site_use/README.md

 ## Setup

-To reproduce the analysis environment (in case libraries change), run:
+To reproduce the analysis environment (in case libraries update), run:

 ```r
 install.packages("renv")